wrightmat/dnd-eberron/characters/Valaara.md

   - name: Imaginary Crawlers (Costs 3 Actions).
     desc: "Valaara touches the mind of mortals, implanting a suggestion that her creatures have burrowed under their skin.
 One target of Valaara’s choice within 60 feet that she can see must succeed on a DC 22 Wisdom saving throw or take 22 (4d10) psychic damage and immediately lose concentration on any spell it is concentrating on."
 ```

-Valaara is known as the Crawling Queen, the Watcher in the Walls, and the Keeper of Worms.
-It’s said that you can hear Valaara’s voice in the rustling of roaches and the keening of locusts.
-In some tales, Valaara crafts worms that crawl through the ear and consume a creature’s brain; in others, when its maggots devour a corpse, Valaara can recreate the victim in its Deepest Hive.
-No one knows what Valaara wants, but its minions could be all around you even now, crawling in your walls and moving beneath your feet.

 ### References